Colton Garden

 The garden serves as a learning laboratory for all ages, with regular public education workshops and ongoing collaborations.

-The garden is open to the public during daylight hours, with a wheelchair accessible path, benches, views of the San Francisco Peaks, and demonstration beds overflowing with flowers and vegetables.
+Open daily during daylight hours, the garden offers a wheelchair‑accessible path, benches, beautiful views of the San Francisco Peaks, and colorful demonstration beds filled with flowers and vegetables.

 Directions to Colton Garden: